CommonAccord/Cmacc-Org/Doc/Wx/gov/whitehouse/OMB/Legislative/Letters/cpbr-act-of-2015/Bill/CPBR_Act_Of_2015_Definitions.01.md

 1.2.4.0.sec=The term "{personal_data}" shall not include cyber threat indicators {used.or} in order to investigate, mitigate, or otherwise respond to a cybersecurity threat or incident, when processed for those purposes.

-1.2.4.1.0.sec=The term "cyber threat indicator" means information&emdash;
+1.2.4.1.0.sec=The term "cyber threat indicator" means information&mdash;

-1.2.4.1.1.0.sec=that is necessary to indicate, describe or identify&emdash;
+1.2.4.1.1.0.sec=that is necessary to indicate, describe or identify&mdash;

 1.2.4.1.1.1.sec=malicious reconnaissance, including communications that reasonably appear to be transmitted for the purpose of gathering technical information related to a cyber threat;